- Industry Solutions

 Mobile computing initiatives are changing the way children learn in K-12 environments.
 Laptop carts, video learning and one-to-one computing programs have combined with small IT staffs and shrinking budgets to drive the need for a reliable and intelligent wireless network.

 A reliable network can mean the difference between wasted class time and a session that rapidly engages students in a rich educational experience.
-Meru Networks makes wireless networks that simply work, enabling teachers to teach instead of dealing with IT issues.
+Fortinet makes wireless networks that simply work, enabling teachers to teach instead of dealing with IT issues.

-With industry-leading virtualized Wireless LAN technology, Meru delivers the most predictable and highest performance wireless network.
-Whether covering class rooms, assembly halls or libraries, Meru provides the fastest deployment at the lowest cost.
+With industry-leading virtualized Wireless LAN technology, Fortinet delivers the most predictable and highest performance wireless network.
+Whether covering class rooms, assembly halls or libraries, Fortinet provides the fastest deployment at the lowest cost.

 Both the cost of wiring and maintaining a traditional PABX has historically been cost prohibitive for schools to provide telephones throughout a school.
 With heightened security risks, increasing demands from parents to communicate with teachers and needs to improve productivity, the model of limited voice capability in a school is rapidly becoming a thing of the past.